enterstudio/BEANstack/README.md

 [![Build Status](https://travis-ci.org/Thoughtscript/BEANstack.svg)](https://travis-ci.org/Thoughtscript/BEANstack)

+This was a test from maybe a year and a half ago.

 Bootstrap Express Angular 1.5 Node Example.

 A fizzbuzz is some kind of mythical hero that subsists on API calls(?)